marsalan828/ShoppingCartReact/README.md

-# React Shopping Cart Project - Deliverables
+# React Shopping Cart Project

 ## Project Overview
 A React application that displays a list of products fetched from a fake API, allowing each product to be individually selected and added to a shopping cart.
 Users can manage item quantities in the cart, with real-time updates to the total cost based on items and quantities.